rumyantseva/tr/README.md

 it's also quite expected that we can complete a round trip for a bigger TTL faster than a round trip for a smaller TTL.

-In this implementation, we do requests hops for every TTL value only once.
+In this implementation, we send probes for every TTL value only once.
-In principle, it might make sense to do such requests a few times to have better representation for a median response time.
+In principle, it might make sense to do such probes a few times to have better representation for a median response time.
 A few attempts also might be useful if we haven't reached the desired hop from the first attempt.